OmniSIFT: Modality-Asymmetric Token Compression for Efficient Omni-modal Large Language Models: Experiment

 We conduct ablation studies to examine two primary aspects of \method{}: the individual contributions of the video and audio compression modules, and the impact of the asymmetric token compression paradigm.
 For consistency, all ablation experiments are performed using the Qwen2.5-Omni-7B model as the base architecture.

 \paragraph{Structural Ablation: STVP and VGAS.} Figure~\ref{fig:overall} illustrates the performance impact of the STVP and VGAS modules within \method{}.
 For the STVP module, we assess the individual contributions of its spatial and temporal components.
+In the ``w/o Spatial Component'' variant, all visual tokens are selected using temporal saliency only, while in the ``w/o Temporal Component'' variant, all visual tokens are selected using spatial saliency only.
 The removal of either component results in a noticeable reduction in accuracy on both DailyOmni and WorldSense, underscoring their complementary roles.
 Regarding the VGAS module, we compare \method{} against an ``Audio-Only Selector'' baseline, where audio token selection relies exclusively on intra-audio dependencies.
 In this configuration, the cross-modal attention mechanism in VGAS is replaced by an audio self-attention module within each chunk.
 This modification leads to significant accuracy declines of 3.9\% and 2.9\% on DailyOmni and WorldSense, respectively.
 These results demonstrate that the importance of audio tokens is highly context-dependent and necessitates visual guidance for accurate assessment.
 Additional ablation results for the VGAS module are detailed in Appendix~\ref{app:structural_ablation}.

 \paragraph{Token Compression Paradigm Ablation.} Table~\ref{tab:paradigm_ablation} compares our modality-asymmetric paradigm, which employs vision-guided audio selection, with a modality-symmetric paradigm that utilizes audio-guided video pruning.
 Both paradigms are evaluated across three different retention ratios on DailyOmni and WorldSense.
 To implement the symmetric baseline, we fine-tune the Qwen2.5-Omni-7B backbone following the pruning methodology of OmniZip.
 Across all retention ratios, \method{} consistently outperforms the symmetric variant, with the performance gap becoming more pronounced as the retention ratio decreases.
 These results demonstrate that the asymmetric strategy of \method{} effectively preserves more salient tokens by explicitly modeling the cross-modal dependencies between visual and audio modalities.